Hudson River: Sources

-The source of the Hudson River is Lake Tear of the Clouds in the Adirondack Park at an elevation of 4322 ft.
-However, the river is not cartographically called the Hudson River until miles downstream.
-The river is named Feldspar Brook until its confluence with the Opalescent River, and then is named the Opalescent River until the river reaches Calamity Brook, flowing south from the outlet of Henderson Lake.
-From that point on, the stream is cartographically known as the Hudson River.
-The U.S. Geological Survey (USGS) uses this cartographical definition.
+The source of the Hudson River is Henderson Lake, located in the Adirondack Mountains at an elevation of 4322 ft.
+However, the photogenic Lake Tear of the Clouds is more conventionally cited in popular culture as the source of the Hudson.
+The river is named Feldspar Brook from where it emerges from Lake Tear of the Clouds until its confluence with the Opalescent River, after which it becomes the Opalescent until it reaches Calamity Brook flowing southward into the eastern outlet of Henderson Lake.
+After this point, the stream is known as the Hudson River according to the cartographical definition used by the United States Geological Survey (USGS).